frank-zago/n76e-sdcc-progs/README.md

 - blink: blink the builtin LED
 - uart:  send a short message every 2 seconds, on serial port at 115200 8N1.
 - iap:   with the IAP, read the MCU UID, company ID and device ID.
+- ws2812: a basic LED effect for a ws2812 strip.

 Licensing